LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 ## Are these devices waterproof?

-The electronics are not waterproof but there waterproof cases available and some have wireless charging available.
+The electronics are not waterproof but there are waterproof cases available and some have wireless charging available.
 Check with the manufacturer.

 [RileyLink Compatible Device Information](../build/step5.md#rileylink-compatible-devices)